UlrikDaae/Ulrik-Daae/README.md

 ### ➕ What I'm working on now
 **Specific skills I'm working on:**
-- R: Improved data visualizations.
+- R: Statistics and financial calculations, e.g. credit risk analysis.

 - SQL: Joins and subqueries.